 Users and manufacturers of 3D printers and 3D printed objects will encounter issues involving patents, trademarks, copyright, and other IP rights, whether their own or owned by others.
-Notably, the Gartner Group predicts that 3D printing will result in the global loss of at least \$100 billion per year in intellectual property by 2018.
-Gartner Reveals Top Predictions for IT Organizations and Users for 2014 and Beyond, (Oct.
-8, 2013), http://www.gartner.com/newsroom/id/2603215.
+Indeed, the Gartner Group predicts that 3D printing will result in the global loss of at least \$100 billion per year in intellectual property by 2018.

 Consider that companies that previously purchased replacement parts could print them themselves with 3D printers.
 Similarly, consumers seeking replacement parts for home appliances and plumbing - or seeking finished consumer goods - could print them themselves.
-Each of these situations raise issues of at least patent, trademark, and copyright infringement.
+Each of these situations raise issues of at least patent, trademark and copyright infringement.